 If your display operates at 1920 x 1200 or lower you should use the Apple Mini DisplayPort to DVI adapter instead.
 It costs £29/$29 from Apple and you can purchase it here.

 There are a number of issues you may experience with your display setup.
 Here we address some of them.
-Let us know of any further solutions or problems in the comments below.
+Let us know of any further solutions or problems.

 External display is not working with a Mini DisplayPort adapter

-The only solution if this is the case is to purchase an Apple adapter.
+The only solution if this is the case is to purchase an Apple adapter like one of those listed above.

 If you have an Apple adapter and your external display isn't working, try the following: